-COB (Cut Out Background) Use either your Fashion Photos or your Student Portraits.
+COB (Cut Out Background) Use either your Spirit Week Photos or your Student Portraits.
 Using Photoshop, cut the person out of five different photos and do one of the following 3 Effects:

 You should submit 5 photos for this assignment using 5 different photos.
 You should use one of each of these effects: